Board of Directors

 Mrs. Shelia Warfield - Assistant to the Director of Operations

 Felecia Burton ,MA - Intake Specialist/Therapist

 Bernice Young, MSC-Therapist

 (Currently Hiring Masters Level Therapists)

-Gial Cuffee, Record Room Clerk
+Gial Cuffee, Records Room Clerk

 Stop And Surrender Recovery Center is a state-of-the-art substance abuse recovery facility in Philadelphia.
 Stop And Surrender combines caring, compassionate care with evidence-based techniques.
 The ultimate goal, of course, is better client outcomes.
 Saving lives is why we're in this business, and Stop And Surrender Recovery Center's programs are structured with this priority in mind.
 In addition to traditional substance abuse care, our DUI and Problem Gambling programs give clients the tools they need for a stronger recovery.

 We believe in the use of the community as the primary method to bring about needed social and psychological change in the individual.
 On a daily basis our entire community comes together to deal with issues or solve problems that affect every member and the community as a whole.
 The focus of these meetings is motivation, communication, and routine problem solving activities.

 We understand that each client we work with has their own unique nature and needs.
 That's why we consider a wide variety of therapeutic strategies when formulating an individual's treatment plan.
 No two people are alike, and therefore our clients are not subjected to generic or cookie-cutter (not to mention ineffective) treatment plans.
 Using various combinations of therapeutic interventions has always proven to be the most effective strategy when treating an individual.